CS5008-khoury-lionelle/MidtermOptionFib/instructions/README.md

 * Conclusions / Reflection - Mainly a reflection / lessons learned, but ties up your final report with the key takeaway experiences.

-> We don't have a specific format for references, but if you use references make sure to include them!
+> We don't have a specific format for references, but if you use references which most of you will have a least one make sure to include them!

 ## 📝 Grading Rubric
-You will submit your files on gradescope, including both the report, your code, and any (text-based) data files you generated.
+For this assignment, you will *submit* to canvas by providing a link to your github classroom repository (there is no gradescope submission).

 This is a **SUMMATIVE** assignment, and as such, will follow a traditional grading pattern meaning grades will not be calculated until after the late date.

 As per usual, you will have a due date and an available by/late date.
 We don't charge a penalty for being late, but the  hard cutoff is a hard cutoff, no exceptions.
 Why, because you should be submitting by the due date, and use the extra window in case there are issues.
 Waiting until the available by date does not warrant any additional time.

-### Canvas Rubric
-For this assignment, you will *submit* to canvas by providing a link to your github classroom repository (there is no gradescope submission).
 The grading will be manually graded following the rubric in canvas.
 The rubric is as follows:

 | Category | Missing (0pts) | Learning (1pts) | Approaching (2pts) | Meets (3pts) | Exceeds (4pts) |
 | -------- | --------------- | ---------------- | ------------------- | ------------- | --------------- |